Yakushima/NSM-DALIA/nsm-dalia-0.9/README.txt

 * generate a sentence from an NSM-PROLOG formula;
 * translate a sentence from a language-particular NSM into another;
-* analyse, generate and translate whole texts, written according to the standard conventions of the NSM community and stored in files;
+* analyse, generate and translate whole texts, written according to the standard conventions of the NSM community, and stored in files;
 * write an NSM dictionary (a dictionary of a language in which entries are defined in NSM);
 * write the grammar of (the NSM of) a language.